center-for-threat-informed-defense/summiting-the-pyramid/docs/robustdetection.rst

    The Funnel of Fidelity, by SpecterOps. [#f1]_

 Malicious activity generates many potential observables, including ephemeral values, tool artifacts, and underlying OS function calls and events.
 Achieving high accuracy can be accomplished by collecting a “spanning set” of observables across many or all implementations.
 A spanning set is any set of observables, that when combined, will be triggered no matter how a technique is implemented.
 This set can also contribute to understanding observables that contribute to resistance to adversary evasion over time, because the observables are core to the underlying behaviors employed by the tools.
-One way to visualize the observables and which sets might span the implementations is through a Detection Decomposition Diagram (D3).
+One way to visualize the observables and which sets might span the implementations is through a :ref:`D3`.

 These D3 visuals will provide insight into event ID and analytic observables that provide good accuracy and resistance to adversary evasion.
 Selecting an observable that only includes ephemeral or tool-specific elements will be less resistant to adversary evasion and less accurate.
 Below is the D3 visual for Scheduled Tasks.